IMQS/httpbridge/README.md

 * You should now be able to launch the example C++ backend.
 Once you have both the Go server and C++ backend running, you can try `curl localhost:8081`, and you should get a reply.
 * Note that the above sequence of 'go get' will checkout two copies of the Go httpbridge code.
-This is just something that you need to live with if you want to demonstrate using an external library from inside itself.
+This is just something that you need to live with if you want to demonstrate using an external Go library from inside itself.